fluxcd/flux/site/annotations-tutorial.md

 (It enables you to drive all of Weave Flux, so have a look at the output of `fluxctl -h` to get a better idea.)

+> **Note:** Another option (without installing `fluxctl` is to take a look at the resulting annotation changes and make the changes in Git.
+This is GitOps after all. :-)

 To enable Weave Flux to sync your config, you need to add the deployment key to your fork.